QuantEcon/phd_workshops/README.md

-# 2017 PhD Workshops on Computational Economics
+# 2017 PhD Workshops on Computational Methods

 In August-September 2017, [QuantEcon](https://quantecon.org/) will run a series of workshops for students entering US PhD programs in economics.
 The